 How do we reconcile the past with the present when it comes to praxis?
 Do we need primary “Patron” deities?
 How do we find our “Patron” deity or deities?
 What are we obligated to say, do, and know regarding the Gods of our understanding, in order to be considered “good Kemetics?”

 While there aren’t many clear-cut or definitive answers to these questions, I shall certainly attempt to address them as helpfully and honestly as I can.
 To put forth a necessary disclaimer, what answers and strategies I provide to the reader in this entry are not supreme universal truths or cure-alls.
 I’m drawing water from my own well, so to speak.
 To extend that metaphor, I’m not forcing anyone to drink the water from my well; but if anyone wants to drink it, it’s free and potable.

 S T A T E G O D S A N D P E R S O N A L P I E T Y :

 T H E N A N D N O W

 T h e n

-In Antiquity, both before and after the alleged “unification” of Egypt, the territories of that disjointed once-Empire were divided into a series of provinces called nomes.
-Each of the 42 nomes was dominated by an administrative center, and each of these administrative centers was home to at least one religious cult.
+In Antiquity, both before and after the alleged “unification” of Egypt, the territories of that disjointed once-Empire were divided into a series of provinces called sepatu, or nomes, the number and boundaries of which changed over time.
+Despite these periodic changes in Ancient Egypt’s political map, scholars tend to designate 42 nomes total for all of Ancient Egypt: 20 nomes in Lower Egypt, and 22 in Upper Egypt.
+Each of these 42 nomes was dominated by an administrative center, and each of these administrative centers was home to at least one religious cult.